Feminism in Latin America: 21st Century

 The first female mayor of Mexico City, one of the largest cities in the Western Hemisphere, was Claudia Sheinbaum Pardo, who took office in December 2018.
-Nearly a century after women in Latin America were granted the right to vote, this is significant in a continent that continues to struggle with gender inequality.
-Because in large part to gender quotas, nations including Bolivia, Argentina, Costa Rica, and Mexico have achieved or are on the verge of achieving gender parity in national legislatures, showing an increase in women's political engagement throughout the region over the past 20 years.
+Nearly a century after women in Latin America were granted the right to vote, this is significant in a region that continues to struggle with gender inequality.
+In large part due to gender quotas, nations including Bolivia, Argentina, Costa Rica, and Mexico have achieved or are on the verge of achieving gender parity in their national legislatures, reflecting an increase in women's political engagement across the region over the past 20 years.
 Along with Sheinbaum Pardo's election, Epsy Campbell Barr became the first female Afro-descendant vice president of Costa Rica in May 2018.

 Legalizing abortion and preventing violence against women are two issues that are at the heart of the current Latin American feminist movement.
 As a powerful response to gender-based violence, the Ni Una Menos campaign has grown to represent a larger fight for women's rights across the area.
 This is a social movement that emerged as a response to violence against women in Latin America.
 It has evolved to encompass and incorporate the fight for other rights as well.

+Today, feminist movements continue on the journey started in previous centuries.
+They continue to push for equal rights, better political representation, and an end to gender based violence in the region.